theonesud/embedia/docs/api reference/core/chatllm.md

 ## Using ChatLLM with Tokenizer and max_input_tokens

-Notice that the number of tokens are `None` in the above printed log.
-This is because the `ChatLLM` class doesnt have the optional `tokenizer` parameter in the constructor.
+Notice that the number of tokens is `None` in the above-printed log.
+This is because the `ChatLLM` class doesn't have the optional `tokenizer` parameter in the constructor.
 If you add the `tokenizer` argument to the `ChatLLM` constructor, it will count the length of the input, output and system message contents.

 Another optional parameter is called `max_input_tokens`.
 If the length of the entire chat history contents is greater than `max_input_tokens`, the class will raise a `ValueError`.